karstenw/Cactus-opml-Outliner/README.md

 HTML is now a document type but only for reading.

 There is now a context menu.
-The only item is "Include" which will include linked opml files of the types 'include', 'outline', 'thumbList', 'code', 'thumbListVarCol' and 'thumbList'.
+The only item is "Include" which will include linked OPML files of the types 'include', 'outline', 'thumbList', 'code', 'thumbListVarCol' and 'thumbList'.

 The Outline window now shows which file type was loaded.
 I.e. one of "OPML File", "RSS File" or "XML File".